jake-knerr/js-style-guide/README.md

 new Error("Error message here.");
 ```

-#### Useful criteria for when using prototypal inheritance over object composition may be preferable:
+#### Useful criteria for when prototypal inheritance may be preferable to object composition:

 - The entire API of the superclass must be available to consumers of the extended object.
 - The types of arguments stay consistent.